imagej/imagej.github.io/_pages/plugins/morpholibj.md

 ### Principles

-The original idea was to define a methodology to describe shapes by using another shape as test probe (Serra, 1982[1]{% include cite content='journal' title='An overview of morphological filtering' author='Serra, Jean and Vincent, Luc' journal='Circuits, Systems and Signal Processing' volume='11' number='1' pages='47-108' year='1992' publisher='Springer' doi='10.1007/BF01189221' %}</ref>).
+The original idea was to define a methodology to describe shapes by using another shape as test probe (Serra, 1982[^1]).
 The most basic morphological filters are the **morphological dilation** and the **morphological erosion**.
 The principle of morphological dilation is to test for each point of the plane, if the structuring element centered on this point **intersects** the structure of interest (see figure below).
 It results in a set larger than the original set.
 The principle of morphological erosion is to test for each point of the plane if the structuring element centred on this point **is contained** within the original set.
 It results in a set smaller than original set.

 {% include thumbnail src='/media/plugins/principle-of-morphological-dilation-and-erosion.png' title='Principle of morphological dilation and erosion on a binary set, using a disk-shaped structuring element.'%}